 Are you paid or sponsored by any one company to run this site?

-Hahaha, no. There’s only one person behind SkincareDupes.com and I pay for server costs by displaying (non-obtrusive) ads and the use of referral links.
+No. There’s only one person behind SkincareDupes.com and I pay for (very expensive) server costs by displaying (non-obtrusive) ads and the use of referral links.
 Find out how you can support this site.

 What are your credentials in running a skincare resource?

 I don’t really intend this blog to be a resource, for that there’s Beautypedia, CosDNA and many other sites run by legitimate cosmetic scientists, estheticians, MDs, etc. that I use often as a resource.
-I do, however, have a science degree (in micro- and molecular biology), am a skincare product junkie.
+However, I am an ex-Googler and molecular and microbiology major.
 All that means is I’m literate and can read mind-numbing scientific journals and publications. 😀 I think that reading skincare ingredient labels is something everyone can do, it’s just like reading a foreign language and foreign languages can be taught!